 Well, I think he was politically inept.
 I think he played the cards very badly.
 I think he should have made space for the old brigade and worked with them and used them and not antagonized a system that you can’t beat.
 Instead of doing that, like ‘I’m going to do it my way and get rid of these people’, he backfired.

 Would you accept the offer of running a studio?

 No, I would hate it.
-I’m not an executive, I’m only a filmmaker.
+I’m not an executive; I’m only a filmmaker.
 I would hate to do it.
 I was asked to run the course of the Royal College of Art, teaching movies—I don’t want to do that either.
 I like the idea of influencing, helping younger filmmakers.
-I went to Sundance last year, it was a very rewarding experience to help people with their films and talk to them, try and be helpful.
+I went to Sundance last year.
+It was a very rewarding experience to help people with their films and talk to them, try and be helpful.
 But I don’t even want to produce other people’s films.
 Although there are certain people I would like to work with as a producer.
-Martin Scorsese sent me a book I like; if we can find a way to adapt it, although it’s very difficult to adapt… You know, I have a great admiration for filmmakers, particularly Scorsese, but also the Coen brothers [Joel Coen, Ethan Coen], the Taviani brothers [Paolo Taviani, Vittorio Taviani], the great acknowledged masters of course like Luis Buñuel, Federico Fellini, Akira Kurosawa, Billy Wilder, Stanley Kubrick.
-And I think we’ve got a few young people now, like Stephen Frears who sometimes hits the mark.
+Martin Scorsese sent me a book I like; if we can find a way to adapt it, although it’s very difficult to adapt… You know, I have great admiration for filmmakers, particularly Scorsese, but also the Coen brothers [Joel Coen, Ethan Coen], the Taviani brothers [Paolo Taviani, Vittorio Taviani], the great acknowledged masters of course like Luis Buñuel, Federico Fellini, Akira Kurosawa, Billy Wilder, Stanley Kubrick.
+And I think we’ve got a few young people now, like Stephen Frears, who sometimes hits the mark.

 May 11, 1994

 + John Schlesinger passed away in Palm Springs, California, on July 25, 2003, age 77, after complications from a stroke.

 “Midnight Cowboy” (1969, trailer)